wmde/wikibase-release-pipeline/development/images/wdqs-frontend/UPDATING.md

 The command:

-1. Resolves the latest commit from the Wikidata Query GUI `master` branch.
+1. Resolves the latest commit from the Wikidata Query GUI `main` branch.
-2. Presents the current-to-proposed commit range with a Gerrit comparison link.
+2. Presents the current-to-proposed commit range with a Wikimedia GitLab comparison link.
 3. Asks whether to include the update.
 4. Updates `WDQSQUERYGUI.revision` in [`docker-bake.hcl`](./docker-bake.hcl), drafts the changelog, asks the operator to confirm the image version, and leaves every change unstaged for review with `git diff`.